Variational Theory and Domain Decomposition for Nonlocal Problems: Introduction

 Nonlocal models are useful where classical (local) models cease to be predictive.
 Examples include porous media flow \cite{Cushman:1993:NonlocalReactiveFlow,Dagan:1994:NonlocalReactiveFlow,sinhaEwingLazarov:2006:parabolicIntegroDE}, turbulence \cite{Bakunin:2008:Turblence}, fracture of solids, stress fields at dislocation cores and cracks tips, singularities present at the point of application of concentrated loads (forces, couples, heat, etc.), failure in the prediction of short wavelength behavior of elastic waves, microscale heat transfer, and fluid flow in microscale channels~\cite{Eringen:2002:NonlocalBook}.
 These are also cases where microscale fields are nonsmooth.
 Consequently, nonlocal models are also useful for multiscale modeling.
 Recent examples of nonlocal multiscale modeling include the upscaling of molecular dynamics to nonlocal continuum mechanics \cite{Seleson:2009:UpscalingMDtoPD}, and development of a rigorous multiscale method for the analysis of fiber-reinforced composites capable of resolving dynamics at structural length scales as well as the length scales of the reinforcing fibers~\cite{Alali:2009:HeterogeneousPD}.
 Progress towards a nonlocal calculus is reported in \cite{Gunzburger:2009:NonlocalCalculus}.
 Development and analysis of a nonlocal diffusion equation is reported in \cite{Andreu:2008:NeumannPrb,Andreu:2008:NeumannPrb2,Andreu:2009:pLaplace}.
 Theoretical developments for general class of integro-differential equation related to the fractional Laplacian are presented in \cite{caffarelliSilvestre2007,caffarelliSilvestre2009,silvestre2006}.
+Mathematical and numerical analysis for linear nonlocal peridynamic boundary problems appears in \cite{Du:2010:MathAnalPD,Zhou:2010:MathAnalPD}.
 We discuss in \S\ref{sec:Interpretations} some specific contexts where the nonlocal operator $\mathcal{L}$ appears, and the assumptions placed upon $\mathcal{L}$ by those interpretations.